Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

 \subsection{Setup}

 For the purpose of measuring time performance, we recorded the execution time of our technique and of the four baselines by computing the alignments of a range of model-log pairs.
+The execution times exclude the time to load the datasets but include any preprocessing times such as computing concurrency-free nets via S-Components or tandem repeats for the proposed technique.
+Including the preprocessing times ensures a fair comparison to the baseline techniques as reduced processing times come at the cost of increased preprocessing times.

 Each experiment was repeated five times and we reported the average execution time of runs \#2--\#4 to exclude the influence of the Java class loader and to reduce variance.
 For practical reasons, we set a time bound of ten minutes for each measurement taking into account the worst-case exponential time complexity of computing alignments.
 We note that previous experiments reported that in certain cases the computation of an alignment may take over a dozen hours \cite{Munoz-GamaCA14}.
 However, setting such large time bound would have rendered this evaluation impractical, given the very large number of model-log pairs.

 As for accuracy, we measured the alignment cost per trace (cf. Def.~\ref{def:CostFunction}) for each model-log pair.
 This allows us to assess the degree of optimality of the different approximate techniques.
 We chose alignment cost over other conformance measures such as fitness as cost allows us to better pinpoint over-approximation.
 We conducted these experiments on a single-threaded 22-core Intel Xeon CPU E5-2699 v4 with 2.30GHz and with 128GB of RAM running JVM 8.